Apps72/Dev.Data/ReadMe.md

 ## Commands

 - [ExecuteTable](#ExecuteTable): Execute a SQL query and retrieve all data to a list of C# objects.
-- [Parameters.AddValues](#ExecuteTableWithParameters): Execute a SQL query, add some parameters and retrieve all data to a list of C# objects.
+- [AddParameter](#ExecuteTableWithParameters): Execute a SQL query, add some parameters and retrieve all data to a list of C# objects.
 - [ExecuteRow](#ExecuteRow): Execute a SQL query and retrieve the first row to one serialized C# object.
 - [ExecuteScalar](#ExecuteScalar): Execute a SQL query and retrieve the first value (first row / first column) to a C# data type.
 - [TransactionBegin](#TransactionBegin): Manage your SQL Transactions.
 - [Logging](#Logging): Trace all SQL queries sent to the server (in Text or HTML format).
 - [ThrowException](#ThrowException): Disable the SqlException to avoid application crashes... and catch it via the Exception property or ExceptionOccured event.
 - [RetryIfExceptionsOccureds](#RetryIfExceptionsOccured): Avoid DeadLocks with retrying your Execute commands maximum 3 times.
-- [Extensions](#Extensions): Use some extensions methods to simplify your code (AddWithValueOrDBNull, ConvertToDBNull, ...)
 - [Data Injection](#DataInjection): Include your Unit Tests without Database, but intercept all queries executions to set predefined data.
 - [Best Practices](#BestPractices): Copy our samples and use it as templates.
 - [Entities Generators](#EntitiesGenerator): Generate automatically all classes from your database classes (via a T4 file).